The Brass Project

-The Brass Project is an album by English saxophonist John Surman with a brass section conducted by John Warren.
-It was recorded in 1992 and released on the ECM label.
+The Brass Project is an album by English jazz saxophonist John Surman and Canadian conductor and composer John Warren, recorded in April 1992 and released on ECM the following year.
+Warren's brass nonet consists trumpeters Henry Lowther, Stephen Waterman, and Stuart Brooks, trombonists Malcolm Griffiths and Chris Pyne, bass trombonists David Stewart and Richard Edwards, and rhythm section Chris Laurence and John Marshall.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars, stating, "This episodic set has its share of sound explorations but also contains swinging sections and an impressive amount of excitement.
-The colorful solos (mostly by Surman) and the unpredictable writing make this a highly recommended disc".
+The AllMusic review by Scott Yanow awarded the album 4½ stars, stating, "This episodic set has its share of sound explorations but also contains swinging sections and an impressive amount of excitement.
+The colorful solos (mostly by Surman) and the unpredictable writing make this a highly recommended disc."

 Track listing

-All compositions by John Surman except where noted.
+All compositions by John Warren except where noted.